MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

     ![](./media/dynamics365-cs-rpa/cd51a32dc52d3ef5751d570d762ba8ce.png)

-1. Select the [**Directly to machine (preview)**](https://flow.microsoft.com/blog/connect-directly-to-machines-and-new-machine-management-for-desktop-flows/) to learn more about direct machine connectivity) connection from that list.
+1. Select [**Directly to machine (preview)**](https://flow.microsoft.com/blog/connect-directly-to-machines-and-new-machine-management-for-desktop-flows/) from the list.

 1. Select the machine onto which you installed Power Automate Desktop, and then enter the machine login credentials (the username and password that you used to log into this machine).